 What this means is that therapists, among other qualified providers, can now begin legally providing psilocybin-assisted therapy to patients who they believe will benefit from such a treatment.
 The providers doing so will be required to deliver and administer psilocybin products from supervised, licensed facilities.

-To learn more about psilocybin-assisted therapy and why many providers believe that it could be a major development in the field of mental health treatment, check out our post What is Psilocybin-Assisted Therapy, and Why Are Medical Professionals so Excited About It?
+To learn more about psilocybin-assisted therapy and why many providers believe that it could be a major development in the field of mental health treatment, check out our post on out our post on What is Psilocybin-Assisted Therapy, and Why Are Medical Professionals so Excited About It?

 The long and short of it is this: this is a big win for psilocybin advocates and mental health patients alike.
 Considering that psilocybin research was, at one point, nearly completely halted for decades in the United States, the approval of this initiative in Oregon is further proof of a changing societal (and legal) opinion about psilocybin.